From better spend visibility to reduced order times and more, can your organization afford to miss out on the benefits of digital procurement?

 This insight helps you to make better procurement decisions.
 To work properly, for instance, software that manages procurement from sourcing through to contract needs to have continuously updated supplier prices and availability.
 The same data allows procurement teams to spot a trend before it affects the business.

-As the study itself puts it, “With improvements in data, analytics, computing power and visualisation, digital procurement also has better evidence-based options for decision making, which can improve both the value and accuracy of strategic decisions and the speed of execution.”
+As the study itself puts it, “With improvements in data, analytics, computing power and visualization, digital procurement also has better evidence-based options for decision making, which can improve both the value and accuracy of strategic decisions and the speed of execution.”

 Expert Advice for Getting Started

 While 75% of large firms already use digital procurement tools, the RS and CIPS report shows that fewer small companies have made this transition – just 58%.
-How do these organisations get started on a digital journey?
+How do these organizations get started on a digital journey?